boobo94/boobo94.github.io/_posts/2021/04/2021-04-11-seo-resources.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Want to learn SEO for free over the holidays?<br><br>Check out this 🧵<br><br>👇</p>&mdash; Nat Miletic (@natmiletic) <a href="https://twitter.com/natmiletic/status/1341424785746640896?ref_src=twsrc%5Etfw">December 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is a complete analysis of ranking in Google.
 Only 5.7% of all studied pages ranked in the Top10 search results within 1 year for at least 1 keyword.

+## 11. <a href="https://backlinko.com/google-search-console" target="_blank">GOOGLE SEARCH CONSOLE:
+The Definitive Guide</a>

+This guide has everything you need to know about the Google Search Console (GSC).

+If you’re new to SEO, I’ll show you how to get started with the GSC.

+And if you’re an SEO pro?
+I’ll reveal advanced tips, tactics and strategies that you can use to get higher rankings.

+If you want to get the most out of the Search Console, you’ll love this guide.